appsemble/appsemble/server/README.md

-# Appsemble API
+# Appsemble Server

-The Appsemble API is distributed as a Docker image.
+The Appsemble server is distributed as a Docker image.

 To pull the latest version, run